Idaho Medicaid Long Term Care Eligibility for 2023

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The applicant cannot simply give away their excess assets as Medicaid looks into financial records as far back as 60 months prior to the application date.
 The applicant cannot sell anything below fair market value as this will result in ineligibility as well.

-Exempt Assets for an applicant in Idaho include:
+Exempt Assets for 2023 for an applicant in Idaho include:

 ii.
 Personal effects and household goods.